AnyasorG/belly-button-challenge/README.md

 ## Advanced Challenge (Optional)
 - An adapted Gauge Chart from [Plotly](https://plotly.com/javascript/gauge-charts/) is used to plot the weekly washing frequency of the individual.

-## Deployment
+## App Deployment
-= The application is deployed on [GitHub Pages](https://yourusername.github.io/belly-button-challenge/).
+= The application is deployed on [GitHub Pages](https://anyasorg.github.io/belly-button-challenge/).

 ## Challenge Solution Location
 - The solutions to the specified questions are in app.js.